 What are some chatbot marketing ideas?

 A lot of the same techniques used in the digital marketing space can be brought to your chatbot channel.
-Determining what your campaign goals first will help decide which strategy can be the most effective.
+Determining your campaign goals first will help decide which strategy can be the most effective.
 You might have to try a few different techniques as well as combinations to get the results you’re looking for.
 Here are a few examples you should consider for your campaign.

 7 Facebook Messenger marketing examples